huferr/Reactips/README.md

 This repository was made to encompass important, cool and useful information about **ReactJS** and **React Native**.
 And to force me to learn more deeply about it as well. :)

+There's a section with only good and curious questions about ReactJS.
+[Check It!](./questions.md)
 ### What is ReactJS?

 According to [React Docs](https://reactjs.org/docs/getting-started.html), React is a javascript *library* for building *user interfaces*.